 Beeps watches a lot of television and 99% of that is the wonder pets.

 What is it with Wonder Pets?
 Megan loves it too, and so do all of her friends.

 ― Event Horizon (Nicole), Thursday, 2 April 2009 20:18 (thirteen years ago) link

 why do certificate 12A films in the UK become 12 when they go to DVD?

 12A wd be pointless on DVD since they're mostly watched in the home where the parent is assumed to have legal responsibility.
 Cinema certificates confer legal duties on the cinema so the situation is different.
 Also I think cinema certification is still to some extent voluntary whereas DVD certification is compulsory.
 The law might've changed in the last few years but that used to be the case.

 We let Joel watch Sweeney Todd cos I thought the 18 certificate was bullshit but usually he can't watch anything that's 15 or up unless we know what's in it/we watch it first.
 I don't mind swearing or nudity or cops and robbers violence but I don't think I'd let him see anything sadistic or gratuitous or porn-y.

 ― Straight from the Top of My Dom (Noodle Vague), Thursday, 2 April 2009 20:26 (thirteen years ago) link

 You guys are all so REASONABLE!

-― guys i need to eliminate this business associate and im really nervous (Laurel), Thursday, 2 April 2009 20:27 (twelve years ago) link
+― guys i need to eliminate this business associate and im really nervous (Laurel), Thursday, 2 April 2009 20:27 (thirteen years ago) link

 But he's now of an age where he hangs out with his friends and their parents are not necessarily as interested as us so this is getting to be a little arbitrary.
 Which it always is I think.